 In 2004, Cine Las Americas started the Emergencia Youth Film Competition, a special section of the festival showcasing works by filmmakers 19 years or younger.
 Members of other local youth film organizations and high schools curate and present this section of the festival every year, which has presented 143 films in ten years.

-The 17th Cine Las Americas International Film Festival (#CLAIFF17) is scheduled for April 22 through the 27, 2014, screening an average of 110 feature and short films, including films made in the past two years by or about Latinos, Iberoamericans or indigenous peoples of the Americas, creating a truly Pan-American cinematic experience.
+The 20th Cine Las Americas International Film Festival (#CLAIFF17) is scheduled for May 3-7, 2017, screening an average of 110 feature and short films, including films made in the past two years by or about Latinos, Iberoamericans or indigenous peoples of the Americas, creating a truly Pan-American cinematic experience.